DiegoZarco/akka-camel/README.md

 # akka-camel
-A proof of concept to see the integration between akka and camel with rabbitmq
+A proof of concept to see the integration between akka and camel with rabbitmq and file component

 We see different approachs to consume events from RabbitMQ.